 Novel foods are one of the most dynamic frontiers in food innovation.
-From precision-fermented proteins and microalgae-based ingredients to cultured meat and edible insects, the category is rapidly expanding and so are the questions around how these products are regulated, approved, and accepted.
+Precision-fermented proteins, microalgae, fungal mycelium, cultured meat, edible insects: product development is moving fast, and so are the questions around evidence, approvals, and market acceptance.

 Quick links to content: